 International students are considered temporary residents of the United States and may not be deemed Florida residents for tuition purposes.
 Therefore, they are required to pay out of state tuition for the duration of their studies.
-They must maintain lawful M-I visa status with the U.S. Citizenship & Immigration Services (USCIS) and be in compliance with all Broward Technical Colleges' rules and regulations.
+In order for international students to maintain their student status, they must fulfill the purpose for which the Department of State issues their visa (M-I) and comply with all rules and regulations of the Student and Exchange Visitor Program (SEVP), United States Citizenship and Immigration Services (UCSIS) and Broward Technical Colleges.